-Corri’s The Travellers, or Music’s Fascination can be added to the list of odes, epistles, and cartoons presenting diverse perspectives of the embassy, yet, it stands out as a unique work among them.
+Corri’s The Travellers, or Music’s Fascination can be added to the list of odes, epistles, and cartoons presenting diverse perspectives of the embassy.
+Yet it stands out as a unique work among them.
 Although there is no direct reference to the embassy, the opera’s presentation of Chinese characters, music and ceremony—especially via Burney—makes the connection to the embassy concrete.
-By incorporating a Chinese melody and realistic visual representation connected to the embassy, the opera reconstructs certain rituals and ceremonies witnessed by the members of the embassy.
-As such, the opera presents ‘authentic’ Chinese music and ceremony, at the same time, the opera’s overall dramatic plan imparts an emerging imperialist view of the British, as the culturally and musically sophisticated, and from whom the Chinese are going to learn.
-The main character Zaphimiri, the Chinese prince, is sent on a Grand Tour-like experience, leaving China, traveling westward to England.
+By incorporating a Chinese melody and realistic visual representation, the opera reconstructs certain rituals and ceremonies witnessed by the members of the embassy.
+As such, the opera presents ‘authentic’ Chinese music and ceremony while, at the same time, the opera’s overall dramatic plan imparts an emerging imperialist view of the British, as the culturally and musically sophisticates from whom the Chinese are going to learn.
+As noted above, the main character Zaphimiri, the Chinese prince, is sent on a Grand Tour-like experience, leaving China, traveling westward to England.
 Underlining the itinerary and the prince’s experience is the opera's main theme—similar to Burney’s music history project—to trace the ‘progress of music’.
-Thus, the final destination of The Travellers can be read as restating one of the embassy’s agendas to show British ‘progress’ in the arts and sciences, and rebuking China’s harsh dismissal of the embassy a decade earlier in an artistic form with drama and music, similar to the tributary drama witnessed by the members of the embassy.
+Thus the final destination of The Travellers can be read as restating one of the embassy’s agendas to show British ‘progress’ in the arts and sciences, and rebuking China’s harsh dismissal of the embassy a decade earlier in an artistic form with drama and music, similar to the tributary drama witnessed by the members of the embassy.

 A Chinese Prince on a Grand Tour from Homeland to Britain

 Domenico Corri, like Burney, never traveled to China, but he came to Edinburgh on Burney’s invitation in 1771.
-Born in Rome and studied with Nicola Porpora in Naples, Corri was a composer and conductor, voice teacher, manager of cultural institutions, such as Theatre Royal in Edinburgh and Vauxhall pleasure gardens (imitation of the one in London), and eventually found himself in music publishing.
-His musical output is modest: six stage works, a handful of vocal works, keyboard sonatas, and best known of all, his treatise on singing, The Singer’s Preceptor (1810).
+Born in Rome and trained by Nicola Porpora in Naples, Corri was a composer and conductor, voice teacher, and manager of cultural institutions, such as Theatre Royal in Edinburgh and Vauxhall pleasure gardens (an imitation of the one in London); and he eventually found himself in music publishing.
+His musical output is modest: six stage works, a handful of vocal works, keyboard sonatas, and, best known, his treatise on singing, The Singer’s Preceptor (1810).

-His fourth opera The Travellers, with a libretto by Limerick-born Andrew Cherry (1762-1812), received a successful premiere on January 22, 1806 at Drury Lane.
-The Chinese prince Zaphimiri, is sent abroad by his father, the emperor, for an educational tour:
+His fourth opera The Travellers, with a libretto by Limerick-born Andrew Cherry (1762-1812), received a successful premiere on 22 January 1806 at Drury Lane.
+Zaphimiri is sent abroad by his father, the emperor, for an educational tour:

 My son, your prince, with your concurrence, I design for travel;--to enlarge his mind, and glean from other states, such knowledge of their laws and customs, as might give strength and vigour to our constitution, add decision to our acts, and prune the excrescent branches of our legislature; --convinced that he is still the wisest prince who makes his people happiest.

-The emperor’s advice for the prince echoes closely the letter of George III Macartney delivered to Qianlong, in which he expressed his eagerness to become ‘acquainted with those celebrated institutions’ of China ‘which have carried its prosperity to such a height as to be the admiration of all surrounding nations.’
+The emperor’s advice for the prince echoes closely the letter of George III Macartney delivered to Qianlong, in which he expressed his eagerness to become ‘acquainted with those celebrated institutions’ of China, ‘which have carried its prosperity to such a height as to be the admiration of all surrounding nations.’